Family: Wife — Judy; three grown sons and eight grandchildren.

-Page 2 of 2 - 1.
-What would you do to hold the line on county good look at each item to see if it met our needs and was in the guidelines of our budget.
+1. What would you do to hold the line on county good look at each item to see if it met our needs and was in the guidelines of our budget.
 The spending also would need to be in the best interest of our taxpayers.

 What would you do as a commissioner to promote economic growth in the county?

 First of all, hold the line on taxes.
 Work toward affordable housing.
 Get more industry into the county and help to sustain the factories and plants that we have.
 Also help and encourage them to expand so as to employ more people.

 What would you do to promote rural and agriculture interests in the county?

 As a former 4-H member, I would encourage the county to continue to support the 4-H as they are the future of our agriculture community.
 I would like to continue the support the County Extension Office, and the Master Gardeners.
 One of the biggest things in the county is to maintain our roads and bridges within our budget.
 This would help in rural development.
 Support our Soil Conservation Office and to keep our Comprehensive Plan updated.
 Support the Annual “Pigs Fly” event and the Rural Appreciation Dinner.
 More community information in newsletter or local newspaper so industries outside of our community could see what we have to offer them.

 How would you like to see the county move forward with rural planning?